-The North Atlantic Treaty Organization – or NATO – is a military and political alliance that is used to guarantee the security and freedom of each of its members.
-The goal of NATO is to promote democratic values, cooperate on defense and security issues, and to build trust among members.
-This in turn helps prevent conflict from occurring.
+The North Atlantic Treaty Organization – or NATO is a military and political alliance used to guarantee each of its members' security and freedom.
+Created after World War II, the goal of NATO is to promote democratic values, cooperate on defense and security issues, and to build trust among members.
+This, in turn, helps prevent conflict from occurring.
 NATO also promotes a peaceful resolution of disputes.
-However, if efforts to be diplomatic do not work, the military alliance is used for crisis-management operations.
+However, if diplomatic efforts do not work, the military alliance is used for crisis-management operations.

 As of 2019, there are 29 members of NATO.
 Those nations include:

 - Canada, Croatia, Czech Republic

 - Poland, Portugal

 - Slovakia, Slovenia, Spain